-The use of borrowing to support the capital programme has been kept to an average of $\pounds 100,000$ per annum in line with recommendations from the council's Budget Working Group and as approved by Policy and Finance Committee.
+The use of borrowing to support the capital programme has been kept to an average of £100,000 per annum £84,000 in 2013/14 only, in line with recommendations from the council's Budget Working Group and as approved by Policy and Finance Committee.
 This will be met from internal borrowing and it is not forecast that there will be a need for any increase in external borrowing to support the currently approved capital programme.